Language Models Don't Learn the Physical Manifestation of Language

 We initially planned on running additional MoE experiments using instruction-tuned Mistral-7B-Instruct-V2 \citep{jiang2023mistral} and Mixtral-8X7B-Instruct-V1 \citep{jiang2024mixtral} but we skipped this evaluation as the models did not understand that task (at k = 50) more than 70\% of the test cases.
 More about this difficulty of evaluating \textsc{H-Test} on smaller models is discussed in Appendix \ref{App:responsesandopen}.

 We could not specify a hypothesis that singlehandedly and meaningfully improved \textsc{H-Test} performance.
-Fortunately, these results strengthen our initial claim on the limitations of language-only models, but we fail to explain how GPT-4 is solving \textsc{H-Test}.
-It seems that the performance improvement is rather a result of a delicate combination of multiple factors (such as multi-modal letter-in-image recognition training) or a completely new method that has so far not been reported.
+Fortunately, these results strengthen our initial claim on the limitations of language-only models, but we fail to explain how GPT-4o and Claude 3 Opus are solving \textsc{H-Test}.